About Merryman House Domestic Violence Center

 “There’s a Place For You”

 Merryman House Domestic Crisis Center is committed to improving the lives of those affected by domestic violence: women, men, and children.
 We are the state-designated and only certified domestic violence program in the Purchase Area Development District serving Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, and McCracken counties.

 Our campus includes a 36-bed emergency shelter, a central administration/counseling and dining area, and outreach and counseling services buildings.
 We have been privileged to serve Paducah and the surrounding counties for more than forty years.

-It has been our purpose and passion to answer the calls for help, assist victims to find refuge from the risk of death and serious physical injury, provide food and shelter, support them in court, and help them become financially stable and visibly strong.
+It is our purpose and passion to answer calls for help, assist victims to find refuge from the risk of death and serious physical injury, provide food and shelter, support survivors in court, and help them become financially stable and visibly strong.

 Are you, or someone you know, a victim of domestic violence?
 If you or a loved one is fleeing a violent situation or is in immediate need of help, please call 270-443-6001 (available 24/7/365) to ask if there is a vacancy in our emergency shelter.
 Trauma survivors and others seeking non-emergency services can also reach us at 270-443-6001 to learn about our non-residential services or view our service offerings below.